stuartduncan416/ARRRBot/README.md

 3. Run the script specifiying the article url text file created in step one, and your desired output CSV filename:\
 `python genericDataGather.py -i yourArticleList.txt -o yourArticles.csv`

+### Prepare the Document Embeddings

+The embedding script [genericEmbedding.py](https://github.com/stuartduncan416/chatbot/blob/main/prepScripts/genericEmbedding.py), prepares the article data from the data gathering script for text comparison.

+1. Install the required dependencies if needed:\
+`pip install pandas` (which should already be installed)\
+`pip install openai`
+2. Add your OpenAI key to [genericEmbedding.py](https://github.com/stuartduncan416/chatbot/blob/main/prepScripts/genericEmbedding.py)
+3. Run the script specifying the CSV file you created with the article data script\
+`python genericEmbedding.py -i yourArticles.csv`

+If run successfully two pickle files should be saved in the directory you ran the script from: yourArticles.pkl and embeddings_yourArticles.pkl